integreat-io/map-transform/README.md

       transformRev: <transform pipeline>
     }
   },
-  path: <path string>,
-  pathRev: <path string>,
+  transformTo: <transform pipeline>,
+  transformToRev: <transform pipeline>,
+  filterTo: <filter pipeline>,
+  filterToRev: <filter pipeline>,
   pathTo: <path string>,
-  pathToRev: <path string>,
+  pathToRev: <path string>
-  transform: <transform pipeline>,
-  transformRev: <transform pipeline>,
-  filter: <filter pipeline>
 }
 ```

+(The order of the props hints at the order in which they are applied during the
+mapping process.)

-There are four path strings here, which are dot paths like `'documents.content'`.
+There are four path strings here (plus the ones ending in 'Rev'), which are dot
+paths like e.g. `'documents.content'`.

-First of all, if there's the `path` property on the root object is set, it is
+First of all, if there's the `pathFrom` property on the root object is set, with
-used to retrieve an object or an array of objects from the source data.
-When
+`path` as a handy alias.
+It is used to retrieve an object or an array of objects
-this `path` is not set, the source data is just used as is.
+from the source data.
+When this `path` is not set, the source data is just used
+as is.

 Then the `path` property of each object on `mapping`, is used to retrieve field values from the object(s) returned from the root `path`, using the value of
 `default` when the path does not match a value in the source data.